-Richard R. Orsinger Board Certified in Family Law & Civil Appellate Law by the Texas Board of Legal Specialization
+Richard R. Orsinger

+Board Certified in Family Law

+& Civil Appellate Law by the

+Texas Board of Legal Specialization

-I. INTRODUCTION.
+- I. INTRODUCTION.
 Texas courts have entertained a variety of approaches to proving separate property.
-Other states, as well, have published appellate cases about how to tracing commingled property, not only for marital property purposes but also to sort out proceeds from the sale of exempt assets that were mixed with non-exempt cash, or to allocate funds in which the monies of different people have been mixed.
-This article discusses the popular line-item-approach to tracing, as well as other alternatives to proving separate property claims.

-TRACING; MUTATIONS. "[T]he question II. whether particular property is separate or community must depend upon the existence or nonexistence of the facts, which, by the rules of law, give character to it" Hilley v.
+Other jurisdictions, as well, have published appellate cases about how to trace property upon divorce.
+Tracing is not limited to marital property disputes.
+Tracing is also needed to sort out proceeds from the sale of exempt assets that were mixed with non-exempt cash, or to allocate funds when monies embezzled from different people have been mixed.
+This article discusses various approaches to tracing used by Texas courts, along with tracing approaches used in other jurisdictions. - II.
+TRACING; MUTATIONS. "[T]he question whether particular property is separate or community must depend upon the existence or nonexistence of the facts, which, by the rules of law, give character to it . . . ."
+Hilley v.
 Hilley, 161 Tex.
 569, 342 S.W.2d 565, 568 (Tex.
 1961).
 "Tracing involves establishing the separate origin of the property through evidence showing the time and means by which the spouse originally obtained possession of the property."
 Boyd v.
 Boyd, 131 S.W.3d 605, 612 (Tex.
 App.--Fort Worth 2004, no pet.).
 As noted in Pace v.
 Pace, 160 S.W.3d 706, 711 (Tex.
 App.--Dallas 2005, pet. denied): "Where an asset is purchased during marriage with monies traceable to a spouse's separate estate, the asset may appropriately be characterized as separate property."

 The Supreme Court said, in Rose v.
 Houston, 11 Tex.
-324, 1854 WL 4287, 2 (Tex.
+324, 1854 WL 4287, \2 (Tex.
 1854):